 EFW is offering all services to patients.

-EFW requires that All patients wear a mask or mouth covering to their appointment.
+EFW requires that All patients wear a mask to their appointment.

 Patients will be provided a medical grade mask upon arrival.